git-hulk/rdbtools/README.md

 > Notice:

->1. many files was copied from redis, like sds, zmalloc without any change, I think it's not necessary to rewrite again, but some like t_set, t_list, t_zset, just take what we need, it's need a little function, like iterator.
+>1. many files was copied from redis, like sds, zmalloc without any change, I think it's not necessary to rewrite again, but some like t_set, t_list, t_zset, just take the function which we needed, like iterator.

 >2.
-This tools only test redis branch 2.2 & 2.4 in github, so it can't be used in redis 2.4 later.
+This tools only tested on redis branch 2.2 & 2.4 in github, so it can't be used in redis 2.4 later.

-#### 1. what about this tool todo?
+#### 1. what about this tool to do?

 > parse rdb file to user's format data, like aof file, json etc.

 #### 2. why write this?
-> rdb file parser can be used in many place, and there are too many data types in redis, also too complicated to many delelopers. so I write this tool to resolve it, by just parse rdb file to simple format data seems like json but difference. like below:
+> rdb file parser can be used in many places, and there are too many data types in redis, also too complicated to many developers. so I write this tool to resolve it, by parsing rdb file to simple format data seems like json but difference. like below:
 ```
  if type is STRING, value like "value1"
  if type is SET, value is array and element type is string. like ["1", "3", "7"]